redlon23/cbal/README.md

 Crypto Bot Api Library is a wrapper for crypto exchange apis.
 It provides easy to use methods to build bots quickly.
 It has standardized responses for each exchange.

-## Main Motivation behind this library
+## Main motivation behind this library
 The aim is being able to swap exchanges without worrying about return types and parameters.
 * I found my self writing the **same api calls** for most of my projects.
 * Standardize the responses so that don't have to write **multiple variants** of the **same bot**.

 ## Features
-This library all about tools to creating bots and reducing amount of code written to make your bot compatible with other exchanges.
+This library is all about tools to creating bots and reducing amount of code written to make your bot compatible with other exchanges.

 There are 3 main categories that CBAL library tries to cover: